Imran Sardhariya

-Imran Sardhariya (born 28 December 1979) is an Indian choreographer and film director known for his works in the South Indian film industry, and a few Bollywood films.
-He is the son of Late Haji Ayub.
+Imran Sardhariya (born 28 December 1979) is an Indian choreographer and film director known for his works in the Kannada film industry.

 Career

-Sardhariya is a well known choreographer in South Indian movies.
-His Life in the Industry for the past ten years has a credit of success more than 250 songs and briefly 100 movies.
-In addition, he has worked on two Telugu Movies Josh and Chalaaki.
+Sardhariya is a choreographer in Kannada movies.
+His life in the Industry for the past ten years has a credit of success more than 250 songs and briefly 100 movies.
+In addition, he has worked on two Telugu Movies Josh and Chalaki.
 He was trained for five years by Mr. Jai Borade who is a winner of the national film award for best choreography in Hum Aapke Hain Koun.
 He has a Dance School in Bangalore known as Dinky's Dance and Music Academy (DDMA).

-Imran Sardhariya made his directorial debut with Endendigu in 2015 starring Ajay Rao and Radhika Pandit in lead roles, which is produced by S V Babu of SV Productions, Edited by Deepu S Kumar, Music by V Harikrishna and Camera by Venkatesh Anguraj.
+Imran Sardhariya made his directorial debut with Endendigu in 2015 starring Ajay Rao and Radhika Pandit in lead roles.

-He had been one of the judges of Dance Karnataka Dance(Reality Show) which was telecasted on Zee Kannada in 2017.
+He had been one of the judges of the reality show Dance Karnataka Dance, which was telecasted on Zee Kannada in 2017.

 Awards

 He has won several awards for choreography.